 Statistics

-All of the quantifications were done in triplicate and were repeated twice (minimum of 600 neurons quantified).
+All of the rod quantifications were done in triplicate and were repeated twice (minimum of 600 neurons quantified).
 All the calculations and statistical tests (student “t” test, ANOVA) were done using JMP software (SAS Institute) and were graphed using Excel.

 Results

-Untreated control at different cell age have few rods and the (L)- glutamate or (S)-AMPA treated neurons in young cultures have higher numbers of rods.
+Metabotropic glutamate receptors do not mediate the rod response to glutamate during neuronal maturation